Telecom Technology Development Fund

 Visit the official government portal to apply for this scheme.

-• Approval Certificate from your organisation/Institute on their letterhead for submission of Open/Pilot/Chipset Proposal
+- Approval certificate from your organization on their letterhead